Types of Financial Aid Available

 This loan is for eligible parents of dependent students.
 The parent borrower must

 pass a credit check.
-The interest rate on the PLUS Loan is a fixed rate of 7.9%.
+The interest rate on the PLUS Loan is a fixed rate that is

 Monthly payments on the principal and interest must begin within 60 days of full